desrosiersp/home-theater-project/home-theater-planner/memory-bank/techContext.md

 ## 7. Development Environment

 - Node.js and npm for package management and running scripts.
+  - `overrides` in `package.json` are used to manage specific versions of transitive dependencies to resolve security vulnerabilities (e.g., for `nth-check` and `postcss`).
+  - `uuid` package added for generating unique IDs for wall features.
 - `create-react-app` scripts (`npm start`, `npm run build`).
 - ESLint for linting (configured by CRA).
 - Git for version control.